decryptus/monit-docker/README.md

 `monit-docker --name foo_php_fpm monit --rsc status`

-An error occurred if exit code is greather than 100.
+An error occurred if exit code is greater than 100.

 | Exit code | Description |
 |:----------|:------------|